glhd/aire/README.md

 out of the box (`.bg-blue-600` etc).
 If you need to change the default class names for any given element, there are two different ways to go about it.

-The first is to publish the `aire.php` config file via `php artisan vendor:publish --tag=config` and update the `default_classes` config for the element you'd like to change:
+The first is to publish the `aire.php` config file via `php artisan vendor:publish --tag=aire-config` and update the `default_classes` config for the element you'd like to change:

 ```php